 The Husband Arcane.
 The Arcane of O (Gorda Plate Press), her third published booklength poem, was written out of the crisis she and the country experienced with the murder of Nicole Brown Simpson and Ron Goldman, most likely by the football and actor hero, O.J.
 Simpson.

 Her other major books are the poetry collections Psyche Drives The Coast (for which she won The Oregon Book Award for Poetry) and Body and Soul (which includes her third Pushcart Prize winner).
 Love on the Streets, Selected and New Poems, was published by the University of Pittsburgh in November 2008.

 Memoir, starting with the still unfinished Son, has been an important focus for the past twenty years.
 Son focuses on the mother-son relationship and her son’s life as an athlete; he played five years of professional football.
 Published chapters received two Oregon Institute of Literary Arts fellowships, Sigma Delta Chi’s Sports News Reporting First Place Prize, Tom Robbin's Journalist of the Year Award (“for the most outrageous, risk-taking, life-affirming article published in the Northwest”).
 My Father’s Love, Portrait of the Poet as a Young Girl, 2 volumes, (Summer 2009) is a memoir of her childhood.
 Her new collection of memoir stories, Why She Loved Him, is circulating.

-She’s been a Visiting Writer at many colleges.
-Currently, she’s an on-line mentor in Creative Writing for the University of Minnesota’s Split Rock: firstname.lastname@example.org and a board member of PENOakland.
+She’s been a Visiting Writer at many colleges and an on-line mentor in Creative Writing for the University of Minnesota’s Split Rock: email@example.com .
+Currently, she’s a board member of PENOakland.